 At Veolia it is our policy to conduct all of our business in an honest and ethical manner.
 Our Values outline the standards and behaviours that Veolia upholds as a company.
 By living our Values we can maintain the highest ethical standards in the conduct of our business affairs.

-The tax strategy is set by the UK CFO and UK Tax Director.
-They will jointly monitor the effectiveness and review the implementation of this policy, regularly considering its suitability, adequacy and effectiveness.
-In particular, they will ensure that the annual requirement to re-publish this strategy (between 9 and 15 months of the date of the previous publication) is adhered to.
+This document sets out the tax strategy for the Veolia UK group of companies (‘Veolia’).
+It is set by the UK CFO and UK Tax Director and they will jointly monitor the effectiveness and review the implementation of this policy, regularly considering its suitability, adequacy and effectiveness.

-The tax strategy is primarily of relevance to the Audit Committee the Risk Committee, and members of the Group Tax Department.
-It is also relevant to all finance, legal, and operational personnel at Veolia whose decisions have tax consequences.
+The tax strategy is primarily of relevance to the Management Board, the Audit Committee and all members of the Group Tax Department.
+It is also of relevance to all finance, legal, and operational personnel at Veolia whose decisions have tax consequences.

-The approach to managing our tax affairs, as set out in this strategy document, is approved by Gavin Graveson, Senior Executive Vice-President UK & Ireland.
-It was last approved on 18 December 2018.
+The approach to managing our tax affairs, as set out in this strategy document, is approved by Gavin Graveson, Executive Vice-President UK & Ireland.
+It was last approved on 2 October 2019.

 The Finance Act 2016 requires the published tax strategy of a business to cover four specific requirements:

-i) The approach to risk management and governance arrangements in relation to UK
+The approach to risk management and governance arrangements in relation to UK taxation.

-Veolia considers that the above items are all satisfactorily addressed in this published tax strategy and therefore that this document is compliant with the requirements of the Finance Act 2016 in respect of the year ended 31 December 2018.
+Veolia considers that the above items are all satisfactorily addressed in this document and therefore it is compliant with the requirements of the Finance Act 2016 in respect of the year ended 31 December 2019.

 Given both the scale and different aspects of our business, risks will inevitably arise from time to time.
 However, Veolia effectively manages these risks in a number of distinct ways:

 Appropriate proactive and real-time support and training is provided to all areas of our business operations such that commercial objectives can be maximised, risks can be minimised and appropriate tax incentives can be claimed in full.
-Commercial objectives will however on no occasion override compliance with tax laws and regulations, and Veolia takes a zero-tolerance approach to tax evasion.
+Commercial objectives will however on no occasion override compliance with tax laws and regulations.

-Tax is a key driver when taking into account investment opportunities, to ensure that all decisions are made with the knowledge of all future associated tax costs.
-The UK tax department therefore will aim to be involved in all stages of material and/or tax sensitive transactions from initial planning through to post implementation.
+Tax is a key driver when taking into account investment opportunities, to ensure that all decisions are made with the knowledge of all future associated tax costs and that post tax returns can be optimised.
+It is important therefore that all of our business operations receive the appropriate level of tax support and the UK tax department therefore will aim to be involved in all stages of material and/or tax sensitive transactions from initial planning through to post implementation.

-The UK Audit Committee and UK Risk Committee will periodically review tax matters affecting the UK group, via updates provided by the UK Tax Director.
+The UK Audit Committee will periodically review tax matters affecting the UK group, via updates provided by the UK Tax Director.
 Material tax concerns are included in the overall UK risk register.
 Additionally, a UK tax risks schedule is periodically provided to Veolia France for inclusion in an overall group tax risk register.

-Ensuring that we pay the right amount of tax at the right time is core to Veolia, and we make a significant contribution to the UK Exchequer each year.
+Ensuring that we pay the right amount of tax at the right time is core to Veolia, and we make a significant total tax contribution to the UK Exchequer each year.

 We will however manage our tax costs through maximising the tax efficiency of our business transactions.
 Specifically, we recognise that there is sometimes more than one tax outcome in commercially motivated transactions.
 We will not however wilfully engage in tax schemes, or will not structure transactions in such a way that we believe are contrary to the clear intentions of the tax legislation concerned.